Godzilla vs. Biollante: Home media

 Godzilla vs. Biollante was released on VHS by HBO Video on November 25, 1992.
 It was later relicensed by Miramax and released on Blu-ray and DVD by Echo Bridge Home Entertainment on December 4, 2012.
 It was released as a double feature and 8-disc movie pack on both Blu-ray and DVD with Mega Shark Versus Giant Octopus (2009) by Echo Bridge Home Entertainment in 2013.
 It was last released by Lionsgate on Blu-ray and DVD on October 7, 2014.
 On the latter two releases, the film is rated PG by the Motion Picture Association for "traditional Godzilla violence".

 In 2021, Toho premiered a 4K remaster of the film on the Nippon Classic Movie Channel, along with seven other Godzilla films also remastered in 4K.
 The film was downscaled to 2K for broadcast.

-The Criterion Collection released the film on 4K and Blu-ray on March 18, 2025.
+In 2024, the Japanese version of the film, among other Heisei titles, was acquired by The Criterion Collection and added to their streaming service The Criterion Channel, as well as HBO Max.
+Criterion released the film on 4K UHD Blu-ray and Blu-ray on March 18, 2025.